-B.1.d.
-Recommend policies or remedial actions to correct deficiencies or promote effectiveness, economy, and efficiency in the District's programs and operations and improve the accuracy of data provided through its information systems.

-B.2.
-Investigations:

-- B.2.a.
-Establish a hotline for the purpose of receiving allegations of fraud, waste, or abuse of District resources or noncompliance with laws, regulations, or District policies and procedures. - B.2.b.
-Receive complaints from any source and proactively conduct civil and administrative investigations concerning alleged fraud, waste, or abuse of District resources or noncompliance with laws, regulations, or District policies and procedures. - B.2.c.
+- B.1.c.
+Recommend policies or remedial actions to correct deficiencies or promote effectiveness, economy, and efficiency in the District's programs and operations and improve the accuracy of data provided through its information systems. - B.2.
+Investigations OIGs at the state and local government levels typically use the Principles and Standards for Offices of Inspector General, promulgated by the Association of Inspectors General, to conduct their investigations.
+The independent Office of the BART Inspector General conducts its investigations in compliance with these standards and will perform the following activities to meet its legislative requirement to conduct investigations: - B.2.a.
+Maintain a whistleblower hotline for the purpose of receiving allegations of fraud, waste, or abuse of District resources or noncompliance with laws, regulations, or District policies and procedures. - B.2.b.
+Receive complaints from any source and proactively conduct civil and administrative investigations concerning alleged fraud, waste, or abuse of District resources or noncompliance with laws, regulations, or District policies and procedures.
+The OIG may also initiate investigations based on information obtained from other than a formal complaint. - B.2.c.
 Recommend corrective actions, as necessary, based on results of investigations. - B.2.d.
-Comply with the Principles and Standards for Offices of Inspector General, promulgated by the Association of Inspectors General, when conducting investigations. - B.2.e.
-Report expeditiously to BART's Chief of Police and General Counsel, the appropriate county District Attorney, California Attorney General, United States Attorney, or other appropriate prosecutorial and investigative agencies whenever the Inspector General has reasonable grounds to believe there has been a criminal violation of law. - B.2.f.
+Report expeditiously to BART's Chief of Police and General Counsel, the appropriate county District Attorney, California Attorney General, United States Attorney, or other appropriate prosecutorial and investigative agencies whenever the Inspector General has reasonable grounds to believe there has been a criminal violation of law. - B.2.e.
 Participate in joint investigations with law enforcement agencies or other agencies conducting investigations of District operations as necessary.